2019 Board of Directors

 3.5 Membership may be revoked at any time by a two-thirds majority vote of the Board of Directors for reasons of misconduct, illegal activities, or the pursuance of issues or activities contrary to the objectives of the Association.
 The member or members affected shall be given notice of the intended termination of membership and shall be entitled to address the next meeting of the Board of Directors before the making of any resolution revoking membership.

 The primary area of the Glebe Annex Community is enclosed by the north side of Carling Avenue, the south side of the Queensway (Highway 417), the west side of Bronson Avenue and the east side of Lebreton St South.

 5.1 The Board of Directors, herein referred to as the Board, shall be responsible to the membership for the management and conduct of the affairs of the Association.
 Board members are expected to actively participate in the business of the Association.
-A member of the Board of Directors shall be a resident of the Glebe Annex Community, and a member of the Association.
+A member of the Board of Directors shall be a member of the Association in good standing.